Quick Links

 This report is to inform you of the types of support available to your child at Christ Church First School.
 It will help you to understand who can help and how this support may be accessed.
 This is linked to the Somerset’s Local Offer containing information that describes the entitlement of children and young people in Somerset schools.

-Our School SEN Policy can be reached through our school website.
+Our School SEN Policy can be reached here: SEND Policy

-Our Accessibility Plan can be reached through our school website.
+Our Accessibility Plan can be reached here: Accessibility Plan

 Somerset’s Local Offer can be found here: Somerset Local Offer